 Applying for Worker Status Determination on Form SS-8

-Usually, this misclassification happens when workers are classified as independent contractors, but the workers may be employees instead.
-It is important to know whether a worker is an employee or an independent contractor, mainly because of payroll taxes.
-If a worker is determined to be an employee
+Usually, this misclassification happens when workers are classified as independent contractors, but the workers are actually determined to be employees.

 How Form SS-8 Works

-The IRS reviews these instances of possible misclassification on a case-by-case basis and issues a determination.
-You cannot use this form for hypothetical or proposed situations.
+The IRS The IRS reviews these instances of possible misclassification on a case-by-case basis and issues a determination.

 Information Needed to Determine Worker Status

 The key areas used to determine worker status are behavioral control, financial control, and type of relationship.
 Here is a list of the key information you will need to compile in order to complete this form: